Chocolate according to Domori

-Taste, in particular, must not monopolize the tasting experience, but also make use of sight, smell, touch and even hearing for a full appreciation of the qualities of aromatic cocoa.
+Taste, in particular, should not monopolise the tasting experience, leaving room for sight, smell, touch and even hearing, for an all-round appreciation of the qualities of aromatic cocoa.

 Intensity: It is the evaluation of the volume of a single aroma.